 To his list I added a rotating reticle with crosshairs, enhancing the “pattern matching” method of finding objects by aligning the features in the reticle to easy-to-see stars (even more powerful with the large field of view!)
 After working out some optical design studies we realized all of these features in a relatively simple design that could be 3D printed and assembled from off-the-shelf optical and electronic components at a competitive price.

 The 3D printed parts are made using PETG, which is a very strong and thermally stable material relative to the commonly used PLA.
 No, not as strong as injection-molded polycarbonate, but at this early phase of development and product launch, injection molding is prohibitively expensive.
-Furthermore, the strength of the QuInsight has proven itself with a few dozen users (as of June 2020) over 3 years of development and beta testing.
+Furthermore, the strength of the QuInsight has proven itself with a few dozen users and growing (as of Dec 2021) and over 3 years of development and beta testing.
 Of course, with 3D printing the design has evolved dramatically with very little investment, and as a result I am able to offer a quality product at about the cost of a Plossl eyepiece.

 During the dramatic and surprising “fainting” of Betelgeuse in Winter 2019/2020 a friend of mine showed me a “before and during” sketch of the spectrum that he made using a grating in his eyepiece.
 It was stunning, and I knew I had to have my own eyepiece spectroscope.
 But I also knew I would not be satisfied with a low-resolution spectrum since I have the equipment and know-how to make my own holographic gratings (a consequence of a lifetime pursuit of optics in the field of head-up displays).